Dylph/eda-on-google-merchandise-store/README.md

 # Data-Driven Analysis and Performance Improvement Strategies for Google Merchandise Store
-This project is an exploratory data analysis (EDA) on the Google Analytics 360 dataset obtained from the Google Merchandise Store.
-The dataset, named 'google_analytics_sample,' is accessible through Google BigQuery.
+This repository contains the code and data for a data-driven analysis of the Google Merchandise Store.
+The analysis was conducted using exploratory data analysis (EDA) and data visualization techniques.

+## Objective
 The objective of this project is to serve as Data Analysts for the Google Merchandise Store, utilizing SQL in a Python IDE to analyze Google Analytics data extracted from BigQuery.
+The goal is to conduct an EDA on the dataset and use data visualization to gain insights into the performance of the store.
+The insights gained from the analysis will be used to develop performance improvement strategies for the store.

 ## Medium Article
 For a detailed explanation of the EDA and performance improvement strategies developed for the Google Merchandise Store, please refer to the following Medium article: [Data-Driven Analysis and Performance Improvement Strategies for Google Merchandise Store](https://)